 The integration of applicant documentation in the resident electronic information system has improved every level of the admission process.
-By storing information in a central location, all team members now have greater access to information about each applicant and their place in the review process.
+By putting information in a central location, all team members now have greater access to information about each applicant and their place in the review process.
+The improvement is shown in the reduced average timeline.
+A complete application is routinely processed in an average of 29.8 days.
+(March 2023-July 2023).
+Since we started tracking this information, the average has decreased every month since May 2023.

-Additionally, AFRH as a continuing care retirement facility, requires verification of an applicant's medical status prior to admission.
-AFRH has implemented a telemedicine approach for some applicants when appropriate, which eliminates the need for an onsite medical evaluation to determine the level of care that is needed.
-This reduces the cost of an in-person visit for applicants who may be financially unable to travel to either campus.
-Our applicants have voiced appreciation for our efforts to improve their overall admission experience.
+Additionally, AFRH is a continuing care retirement facility, which requires a verification of an applicant's medical status prior to entry.
+AFRH implemented a telemedicine approach for some applicants when appropriate, which eliminates the need for an onsite medical evaluation to determine the level of care needed.
+This eliminates the cost of an in-person visit for applicants who may be financially unable to travel to either campus.
+Our applicants have appreciated efforts to improve their overall experience.